 (Product-specific FAQs answer searchers common questions.)

-Video is a great tool for engagement, and it’s great to show complex things or a step by step approach.
-All around, it draws the user in and tends to provide a lot of information in a short amount of time.
+Video is a great tool for engagement, showing complex things, or a step-by-step approach.
+All around, it draws the user in and provides a lot of information in a short amount of time.

 Maybe you show how to use the product, key features it has, comparisons, etc.